Copycat Stories

 They claimed on the site that all their material is submitted by users who offer it claiming it's their own.
 And if that isn't a lie, someone pretended my essay was theirs and let these people sell it to kids who don't want to do their homework.
 I have to wonder how many times people turned in my essay before I caught them. . . .

 The second idiot I had to put the smackdown on was probably just a kid.
 He claimed to be 18, but he typed and communicated on maybe a second grade level, so I don't know about that.
-I was looking at the stats on my online comic, seeing who all's linking to me, and I came across a URL I'd never seen linking to me before.
+I was looking at the stats on my online comic, seeing who all was linking to me, and I came across a URL I'd never seen linking to me before.
 Long story short, I found this was a page about some video game and the perpetrator had ganked my "how-to" instructions on alt code use, complete with the table I coded and a piece of my art.
 (He swiped the whole thing out at the CODE level, which means it was linking to my site for the graphics.)

 I followed his site host's procedures on reporting a violation of copyright, printed out the offending section of his page as well as the information on how to find my original document, and included the information about my registered copyright number and what I wanted done.
 I sent it to their registered copyright agent and waited.
 A little over a week later, his site disappeared and a "frozen for abuse" page was put up in its place.
 I win.

 I contacted her in a friendly way.
 I thanked her for the compliments, took a look around her page and made some comments, but I also told her I'd seen what she'd taken from me and requested its removal.
 She replied that she was keeping it and that I couldn't do anything about it because I didn't have a copyright (which is not true).
-Her actual response was as follows: "Sorry, hun, but I'm not removing the disclaimer from my site...you didn't copyright it and therefore it's free for anyone to take.
-Buh-bye!"
+Her actual response was as follows:

 I wrote her back, explaining how copyright works and why I did, indeed, own the rights to my work, but she was not responsive.

-I discussed the problem with a few friends, some of whom contacted her (without being encouraged to by me, I might add) and were treated with . . . disrespect is the nice word for it.
+I discussed the problem with a few friends, some of whom contacted her (without being encouraged to by me) and were treated with . . . disrespect is the nice word for it.
 (If I quoted the e-mails and messages here, you'd be surprised at the range of insults, from rude sexual suggestions to accusations of homosexuality.)
-I know this sounds like I must've been fighting with like a twelve-year-old or something, but here I might mention that she was a couple years my senior and married; she was more than capable of behaving like a rational adult, or she SHOULD have been.
+I know this sounds like I must've been fighting with like a twelve-year-old or something, but again, I'll reiterate that she was a couple years my senior and married.

 Her actions then began to become more vengeful: I guess in order to "punish" me for attempting to enforce my rights to my own material, she decided to try to publicly smear me.
-At first her slant was just making fun of me; she created a Web page about me full of libelous statements and sexual innuendo, and she signed her own guestbook multiple times trying to make it look like all these people were visiting her that also had heard of and hated me for having my head so far up my ass as to care about something like swiping crap from Web pages.
+At first her slant was just making fun of me; she created a website about me full of libelous statements and sexual innuendo, and she signed her own guestbook multiple times trying to make it look like all these people were visiting her that also had heard of and hated me for having my head so far up my ass as to care about something like swiping crap from websites.

 I contacted her again and made it very clear that I expected her to remove my material.
 She responded by changing her story, deciding that I had stolen the text from HER, and changed the page and all her guestbook entries to make it look like all along the issue was over me stealing from HER.
-She made this page about how I steal from people all the time and that if anyone else coming to the page had been stolen from by me they could join the "Anti-SKANKivy" club.
+She made a page about how I steal from people all the time and that if anyone else coming to the page had been stolen from by me they could join the "Anti-SKANKivy" club.
 (It even had its own "support" graphic that she made all by herself!)
 And of course all these imaginary people suddenly started joining it and talking about how I'd copied them too.
 Wow, what an amazing response for a dinky site on Geocities, huh?
-I'm still not sure if she thought that would fool me, but considering *I know I never copy anyone*, it's kind of hard to trick me into thinking all these people are actually against me . . . pathetic, really.
+I'm still not sure if she thought that would fool me, but considering *I know I never copy anyone*, it'd be kind of hard to trick me into thinking all these people were actually against me . . . pathetic, really.

 She also began misrepresenting my friends and me on her page and in her guestbook, saying we were "harassing" her and changing what they wrote in the book.
 (For instance, my friend Ronni had a sentence in a rather long guestbook entry that read as follows: "Why steal from her when you could easily come up with things just as clever? . . .
 Your mean words about her doesn't show you as being the person who is so 'witty' and creative, it shows you as small-minded and ignorant because you are judging someone you don't even know!"
 Elizabeth edited that response to say this: "So witty and clever!"
 And then she wrote Ronni and said "You lose!
 Have a nice day!")

 My response: I couldn't just let her go on using my work without permission, but I treated her like she could be reasonable, trying to find an angle to get her to cut it out.
 I wrote her a couple letters, threatened to go over her head and report her, but nothing worked, and her responses kept getting more and more childish and mean.
-Her story definitely changed several times; first, she was admitting her theft but claiming she could take whatever she wanted; then it became a case of her claiming that she'd written the bit of text herself and that I'd stolen from HER; and THEN she re-worded my work slightly and claimed I'd gotten it from her and did that sort of thing habitually (while also lying that she'd never been to my site).
+Her story changed several times; first, she was admitting her theft but claiming she could take whatever she wanted; then it became a case of her claiming that she'd written the bit of text herself and that I'd stolen from HER; and THEN she re-worded my work slightly and claimed I'd gotten it from her and did that sort of thing habitually (while also lying that she'd never been to my site).

-Anyway, after this went on for far too long, she suddenly moved her site, removed all traces of me, and then on her new site pretended to be a totally innocent victim of privacy invasion (because of how detailed my site was), putting up a façade of being stalked for no reason.
+Anyway, after this went on for far too long, she suddenly moved her site, removed all traces of me, and then on her new site pretended to be a totally innocent victim of privacy invasion (because of how detailed my documenting site was), putting up a façade of being stalked for no reason.
 Rather odd, considering she never mentioned anywhere on her page WHY I had information about her or what my horribly offensive privacy invading site was ABOUT.
-She simply said that I released her personal information against her will, like she had no clue as to why I did (as if I was just some crazy person bent on destroying her without motive).
+She simply said that I released her personal information against her will, like she had no clue as to why I did (as if I was just some angry person bent on destroying her without motive).

 Linking the information to her against her will wasn't necessary, but I didn't do it to hurt her; I released the name and e-mail because they were part of the headers of the e-mails I was posting, and I provided a link to her site so people could read *her* side of the story.
 She didn't appreciate it, and I paid for it by having one of the little parts of my site eaten . . . and there, over and done.
 You'd think that'd be the end . . . not even close.

 And yet she didn't stop there, and slapped up a bunch of lies on her site, unable to leave it alone.
-She started going on about how the reason I stalked her so mercilessly was that I must be jealous of her, since her life is so great and she's prettier than me and has a car or something. ::guffaw:: Beauty is a matter of opinion, of course, I guess you'd have to judge for yourself on that one, but I fail to see how someone who still has no desire to have a driver's license would be jealous of someone's car, puh-leez.
+She started going on about how the reason I stalked her so mercilessly was that I must be jealous of her, since her life is so great and she's prettier than me and has a car or something. ::guffaw:: Beauty is a matter of opinion, of course, I guess you'd have to judge for yourself on that one, but I fail to see how someone who has no desire to have a driver's license would be jealous of someone's car, puh-leez.
 It seemed like she was trying to make me look petty for caring about this issue, yet she was the one going "haha, I'm married, tall, and have a cool car" when I don't even want any of those things. . . .
 Oh yes, please, I sure wish I was *tall* . . . ::eyeroll:: Why do people think being short must be so bad anyway?
 That's just silly.
 And please, I need some marriage proposals . . .
 I just don't get enough attention from guys that I don't want in the first place. ::snort:: It's just kind of twisted, the way she misrepresented me, and the way she obviously went through my site and read a *lot* about me trying to find things to make fun of.
 (She'd have to have gone to my pictures page to think she's better-looking, had to have read my stats to find out how tiny I am, et cetera . . . hmm, and I'm obsessed with HER now?
 She mentioned that I was not worth her time, but for someone so insignificant to her, she sure bothered to learn a lot about me, eh?
 Flattering, but a little sick.)

 Eventually she took down her page that even mentioned me, claiming that she had been sick in the hospital for a while and that experience had taught her to pay attention to things that are worth her time.
 Which is funny because the whole tone of it was to make it out like I was the bad guy in the whole scenario but poor innocent Elizabeth has decided to take the high road and leave it behind.
 Well, considering the truth was YOU STARTED IT and YOU WERE DOING SOMETHING BOTH SHITTY AND ILLEGAL, I don't find it surprising at all that you want to leave your shame in the past.
 Good for you!